kwdiggs/smartdel/README.md

 </p>

 <p>
 Finally, smartdel supports the deletion and restoration of identical filenames.
 If files with identical names are deleted from separate directories, smartdel can restore them simultaneously.
-However, if the same filename is deleted from the same directory 2 or more times, the user will decide which file to restore.
-In this event, smartdel will provide a numbered list of file descriptions, from which the uses chooses 1.
+However, if the same filename is deleted from the same directory 2 or more times, the user will decide which version of the file to restore.
+In this event, smartdel will provide a numbered list of file descriptions, from which the uses chooses one.
 The file descriptions contain the time last edited, filename_version as stored in the recycle bin, and directory from which the file was originally deleted from.
-Listing the original directory may seems useless, but it is useful when the user wants to restore a file to the present working directory only.
 </p>

 <h2>How to Use smartdel</h2>
-Options:
+Options: <br>
 -d (delete) <br>
 -f (delete and forget) <br>
 -r (restore) <br>